pes2ug23cs169/Cloud_Computing_Lab/Week 2 - Monolithic Architecture/readme.md

 ## Week - 2 Monolithic Architecture
-This folder contains my report of week 2 lab along with the code folders.
+This folder contains my report of week 2 lab.
+It also contains a folder CC Lab-2 where all the files are placed.